Digital Sundial

 The four categories of timekeeping devices:

 All timekeeping devices fall into one of four categories, analog or digital clocks, or analog or digital sundials.
-The digital sundial category has gone without an example for 3,600 years until 1984, and is recognized by the North American Sundial Society, Wikipedia, and Siri (ask your phone) as the first true digital sundial.
+The digital sundial category has gone without an example until the Hines digital sundial in 1984, which is recognized by the North American Sundial Society.
+Ask Siri on your iPhone “Who invented the digital sundial”.

 Construction: